How to start selling photos and illustrations on microstock

 • same requirements as for Photos

 Important note: The photo must be yours!
-Also if you are creating some illustration, you have to use your own sources, you can use part of the graphic from internet and just add some sauce around.
+Also if you are creating some illustration, you have to use your own sources, you can use part of the graphic work from the internet and just add some sauce around.

 Step 4.
 Image description and keywords

-When your file is uploaded you have to add some information to it – name, description, keywords, categories.
+When your file is uploaded, you have to add some information to it – name, description, keywords, categories.
 This is very important part of uploading – the name and keywords has the power to bring the buyers to your pictures.
 The more accurate keywords you use, the better (try to use more keywords than only 5–10).

 Edit keywords